HansKristian-Work/dxil-spirv/README.md

 This project aims to provide translation of DXIL (SM 6.x) shaders to SPIR-V which can be used in the vkd3d project, which implements D3D12 on top of Vulkan.
+Using [dxbc-spirv](https://github.com/doitsujin/dxbc-spirv) it also handles legacy DXBC shaders.

 ## Building

 ### Dependencies

-Check out submodules first with `git submodule update --init`.
+Check out submodules first with `git submodule update --init --recursive`.
 No external dependencies apart from the submodules are required to build.

 This project implements a "small" LLVM C++ API subset which acts as a drop-in replacement for the full LLVM.